 Section 4 investigates how the above types of correlations affect branch prediction accuracy.
 We believe that existing predictor schemes are able to learn data flow graphs, as those shown in Fig. 1, but they do this inefficiently using more history bits than needed.
 Therefore, they may suffer from cold effects and more table pressure/aliasing.
-Our analysis will establish how much room there is to improve them.
+Our analysis will establish how much room is there to improve them.

-2.2 Memory Instructions
+2.2 Memory Dependences

-An important issue that influences whether a branch is classified as having a direct-correlation to another branch is the handling of memory instructions.
-For precise knowledge of the direct-correlations data dependences need to be tracked through memory.
+For accurate detection of the direction-correlations data dependences need to be tracked through memory.
 That way a branch that has a dependence to a load instruction can detect correlation to other branches through the memory dependence.
-Although, tracking dependences through memory is important for developing a better understanding for the potential and properties of affectors and affectees correlations, it may be useful to know the extent that such precise knowledge is necessary.
-Thus may be interesting to determine how well predictors will work if memory dependences correlations are approximated or completely ignored.
+Although, tracking dependences through memory may be important for developing a better understanding for the potential and properties of affectors and affectees correlations, it may be useful to know the extent that such precise knowledge is necessary.
+Thus may be interesting to determine how well predictors will work if direction-correlations detected through memory dependences are approximated or completely ignored.

 We consider two approximations of memory dependences.
-The one tracks dependence of address operands ignoring the dependence for the data.
+The one tracks the dependence of address operands of a load instruction ignoring the dependence for the data.
 And the other does not consider any dependences past a load instruction, i.e. limiting a branch to correlations emanating from the most recent load instructions leading to the branch.
 These two approximations of memory dependences need to track register dependences whereas the precise scheme requires maintaining dependences between stores and load through memory.
 We will refer to the precise scheme of tracking dependences as Memory, and to the two approximations as Address, and NoMemory.
 In Section 4 we will compare the prediction accuracy of the various schemes to determine the importance of tracking accurately correlations through memory.

 For the Memory scheme we found that is better to not include the address dependences of a load when a data dependence to a store is found (analysis not presented due to limited space).
-This is reasonable because the correlations of the data encode directly the information affecting the branch whereas the address correlations are indirect and possibly superfluous
+This is reasonable because the correlations of the data encode directly the information affecting the branch whereas the address correlations are indirect and possibly superfluous.

-Recall that our detection algorithm of correlations is oracle.
+Recall that our algorithm for detecting direction-correlations does not consider implementation constraints.
 It is based on analysis of the dynamic data dependence graph of a program.
 The intention of this work is to establish if there is potential from using more selective correlation.